Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/Export-AMCard.md

 ```

 ### -Card
 The Adaptive Card object (hashtable) to convert to JSON.
+This should be created using `New-AMCard` and populated
+with elements using functions like `Add-AMElement`.

 ```yaml
 Type: Collections.Hashtable